Genivia/ugrep/README.md

                   (faint), `h' (highlight), `i' (invert), `u' (underline).
 Selec- tively overrides GREP_COLORS.

-           --no-confirm
+           --config[=FILE], ---[FILE]
+                  Use configuration FILE.
+The default configuration is  `.ugrep'.
+                  The  working  directory is checked first for FILE, then the home directory.
+The configuration FILE is parsed first, followed  by the remaining command line options.

+           --confirm
-                  Do not confirm actions in -Q query mode.
-The  default  is  con- firm.
+                  Confirm actions in -Q query mode.
+The default is confirm.

            --cpp  Output file matches in C++.
 See also options --format and -u.